Fytecas/frutta-lang/README.md

 ## Syntax

-Frutta is a class-based language, it is inspired by Python and Wren.
+Frutta is a object-oriented programming language, it is inspired by Python and Wren.

 ### Comments